tfpauly/privacy-proxy/draft-private-access-tokens.md

 rejected by the Issuer in the current policy window, it SHOULD reject the request without forwarding it to the Issuer.

-If the Mediator detects this client has changed their CLIENT_ID more frequently than allowed as described in {{{#mediator-state}}}, it SHOULD reject the request without forwarding it to the Issuer.
+If the Mediator detects this Client has changed their CLIENT_ID more frequently than allowed as described in {{{#mediator-state}}}, it SHOULD reject the request without forwarding it to the Issuer.